As nine innings clicked by, an instant classic developed into the greatest scoreless showdown in Hoisington softball history.

 Hoisington pitcher Kassidy Nixon delivered 15 strikeouts while Beloit pitcher Chloe Odle struck out 17 batters in Wednesday's 3A softball regional semifinal.
 It was a virtual certainty that the eventual winner would capture the state tournament berth against Russell/Victoria.

-The drama extended to the 10th inning.
+The drama extended to the 10th inning at the Barton Community College field.

 Cardinal Gracie Aylward achieved a lifetime goal with the game-winning double to left field that scored Mollie Steiner, who doubled.
 Aylward was swarmed by happy teammates who knew that destiny was on their side.
 The Cardinals rolled past Russell/Victoria 5-1 in the championship game.